Butt Out: Plot

-An overly upbeat anti-smoking music group called Butt Out, which incorporates elements of dance and hip-hop into its routine, performs at South Park Elementary.
-The boys are put off by the annoying unoriginality and lame, condescending nature of the performance, in which the performers proclaim that, if everyone refuses to smoke, they can grow up to be "just like [them]".
-The boys take this literally and go behind the school to start chain smoking, which they do, despite it causing them to cough furiously.
-When their school counselor, Mr. Mackey, approaches, the boys discard their still-lit cigarettes into a nearby dumpster, which causes a fire that burns down the entire school.
-When the boys are brought before the principal and their parents, the adults are initially enraged and ashamed not at the school burning down, but at the boys smoking (in fact, the school burning down is never acknowledged by either the principal or the parents).
-They then convince themselves that the blame lies with the tobacco companies, whose advertising campaigns have influenced the kids.
+An overly-upbeat anti-smoking music group called Butt Out, which incorporates outdated elements of dance and hip-hop into its routine, performs at South Park Elementary.
+The boys are put off by what they see as the lame, condescending nature of the performance.
+The performers proclaim that, if everyone refuses to smoke, they can grow up to be "just like [them]".
+The boys, fearing this outcome, go behind the school to immediately start chain smoking, despite it causing them to cough furiously.

+When the school counselor, Mr. Mackey, approaches, the boys discard their cigarettes into a nearby dumpster, which causes a fire that burns down the entire school.
+When the boys are brought before the principal and their parents, the adults are enraged and ashamed at the boys smoking, more than about the school burning down.
+They then convince themselves that the blame lies with the tobacco companies, whose cigarette advertising campaigns have influenced the children.
 The boys happily transfer the blame to avoid punishment, but Kyle recognizes the pattern of a South Park storyline and unsuccessfully tries to get his friends to avoid the coming calamity.

 The town summons celebrity spokesman Rob Reiner to combat the spread of smoking among children in South Park.
-Despite the fact that Reiner is vehemently against smoking and willing to tell everyone how unhealthy it is, he is extremely gluttonous and disrespectful to those who do not share his viewpoints, constantly eating junk food and taking pride on imposing his will on others.
-Cartman, however, comes to look up to Reiner precisely because of this.
+Although Reiner is outspokenly against smoking, he is gluttonous, obese and disrespectful, taking pride in imposing his will on others.
+Cartman, however, looks up to Reiner precisely because of these qualities.

-Reiner disguises himself as a woman (wearing a wig, but not shaving his massive beard) and takes the boys on a tour of a tobacco factory.
-The vice president teaches them the history of tobacco, and explains that, as the dangers of smoking have been made known, the surgeon general mandated warning labels on cigarettes so those who choose to smoke or not can make informed choices, which Kyle finds reasonable.
-Reiner reveals himself after snapping a picture of the boys, and throws one of the employees over the railing to the factory floor before fleeing.
-Reiner takes the boys back to his anti-smoking encampment and tells them he is going to introduce them to some really "decent and caring" people of his "Anti-Smoking" staff, who are shown to be pale, hunched-over, hissing, and dressed in black.
-Reiner intends to Photoshop the photograph in order to falsely depict the executive giving cigarettes to kids.
+Reiner disguises himself as a woman called "Rita Poon" and infiltrates a tobacco factory along with the boys.
+While touring the factory, the vice president teaches them the history of tobacco and how the tobacco industry protects and defends freedom, explaining how the mandated warning labels on cigarettes enable consumers to make an informed choice, which Kyle finds reasonable.
+Suddenly, Reiner takes a photo of the boys in the factory, sheds his disguise, and throws one of the employees over the railing before fleeing.

+Reiner takes the boys back to his anti-smoking encampment and introduces them to the "decent and caring" people of his Anti-Smoking staff, who are shown to be pale, hunched-over, hissing, and dressed in black.
+Reiner plans to digitally alter his photograph in order to falsely depict the executive giving cigarettes to children.
 By now, Stan, Kyle, and Kenny are disgusted with Reiner and his tactics, so when Reiner offers them the opportunity to appear in an anti-smoking TV commercial, they decline, but Cartman eagerly agrees.